kaputnikGo/PilferShushJammer/README.md

 - toast pop-up fix for exception
 - add receivers list to SDK name check routine
 - more info about App Summary checks for ui
+- remove protected modifier as appears to cause crashes in some handsets
+- activity scope bugfix

    vers.
 3.1.3